Model-independent late-universe measurements of $H_0$ and $\Omega_K$ with the parametrization based on cosmic age-improved inverse distance ladder: Introduction

-To reduce dependence on cosmological models, many model-independent methods have been developed, such as Taylor expansions of Hubble parameter $H(z)$ in $z$ or $y\equiv 1-a=z/(1+z)$~\cite{Zhang:2016urt,DES:2024ywx}, Padé approximations~\cite{Capozziello:2020ctn}, and Gaussian Process (GP)~\cite{Guo:2024pkx,Jiang:2024xnu}.
-However, Taylor expansions are effective only at low redshift around $z\lesssim 1$ and deviate significantly at higher-$z$ even when higher-order terms are included~\cite{Cai:2022dkh}.
-Padé approximations improve convergence but may introduce unphysical poles or unstable extrapolations~\cite{Capozziello:2020ctn}.
-GP reconstructions are sensitive to the choice of kernel and to smoothing priors~\cite{OColgain:2021pyh,Kjerrgren:2021zuo}.
-In view of these limitations, \citet{Huang:2020mub} proposed a global model-independent parameterization based on cosmic age (PAge), which performs a low-order expansion of $Ht$ in cosmic age $t$.
-It can capture the late-time expansion history with only two external parameters while remaining a good approximation over a wide redshift range covered by $z\lesssim10^{4}$~\cite{Huang:2020mub,Luo:2020ufj}.
+To reduce dependence on cosmological models, many model-independent methods like Taylor expansions of the Hubble parameter $H(z)$~\cite{Zhang:2016urt,DES:2024ywx}, Padé approximations~\cite{Capozziello:2020ctn}, and Gaussian Processes~\cite{Jiang:2024xnu,Guo:2024pkx} have been developed.
+However, they suffer from high-redshift divergence~\cite{Cai:2022dkh}, unphysical poles~\cite{Capozziello:2020ctn}, or kernel sensitivity~\cite{OColgain:2021pyh,Kjerrgren:2021zuo}.
+In view of these limitations, \citet{Huang:2020mub} proposed a parameterization based on cosmic age (PAge), capturing the late-time expansion history with two external parameters while remaining a good approximation over a wide redshift range covered by $z\lesssim10^{4}$~\cite{Huang:2020mub,Luo:2020ufj}.
 By introducing a higher-order parameter $\eta_2$, the more accurate parameterization based on cosmic age (MAPAge) model further extends PAge to better characterize the expansion history~\cite{Huang:2021aku,Cai:2022dkh}.
-The PAge and MAPAge models can approximate cosmological distances and the expansion history to sub-percent to percent precision over the redshift ranges covered by current and future observations~\cite{Huang:2020mub, Luo:2020ufj, Cai:2021weh, Cai:2022dkh}, making them effective tools for model-independent cosmological researches.
+The PAge and MAPAge models can approximate cosmological distances and the expansion history to high precision~\cite{Huang:2020mub,Luo:2020ufj,Cai:2021weh,Cai:2022dkh}, making them effective tools for model-independent cosmological research.